 Until you experience the death of someone close to you, it’s hard to understand just how expensive dying can be.
 According to most estimates, the average cost of a funeral today is somewhere between $7,000 and $10,000.
-That’s average cost.
+That’s the average cost.
 Depending on the burial options you choose, you may end up spending less, or much more.

 To make things worse, funeral expenses often come on top of medical bills and other costs relating to illness or emergency.
 So it’s not hard to understand why people are turning to alternative sources for funeral funding.
 One such method that is increasing in popularity is funeral crowdfunding.